rosenpass/rosenpass/papers/whitepaper.md

 These values use a naming scheme consisting of four lower-case characters.
 The first character indicates whether the key is static `s` or ephemeral `e`.
 The second character is an `s` or a `p` for secret or public.
 The third character is always a `k`.
 The fourth and final character is an `i`, `r`, `m`, or `t`, for `initiator`, `responder`, `mine`, or `theirs`.
 The initiator's static public key for instance is `spki`.
 During execution of the protocol, three KEM ciphertexts are produced: `scti`, `sctr`, and `ecti`.

 Besides the initiator and responder roles, we define the roles `mine` and `theirs` (`m`/`t`).
 These are sometimes used in the code when the assignment to initiator or responder roles is flexible.
-As an example, “this server's” static secret key is `sskm`, and the peer's public key is `spkt`.
+As an example, our static secret key is `sskm`, and the peer's public key is `spkt`.

 ### IDs {#peer-ids}